eduardo-escoto/Int15-codepost-upload/README.md

 ### A few notes on ```upload_tests.py```
   * Assumed that the student is a valid student in the course.
-If the student has not been added on codePost to the course then this will not work.
+If the student has not been added on codePost to the course,  this will not work.
   * Assumed that an assignment with name of assn_name has been added to codePost for the course of ```course_name | course_period```.
 If an assignment doesn't exist, this will not work.
   * The name of the file once uploaded is defined at the top of ```upload_tests.py``` as ```test_output_file_name```.
 If another file exists for a submission of the same name, then the upload will not work.
 File names must be unique for a submission.